 To audition, candidates should prepare a song of their choosing.
-Any hymn-tune would be appropriate, as would some folk and art songs; emphasis should be on simplicity, as candidates would be advised to be happy with what they have to offer, rather than seeking undue challenge.
-The music director wishes to assess the quality of each boy’s voice rather than his ability to learn music by rote.
+Any hymn-tune would be appropriate, such as Happy Birthday or a favorite song; emphasis should be on simplicity, as candidates would be advised to be happy with what they have to offer, rather than seeking undue challenge.
+Mr. Robinson wishes to assess the quality of each boy’s voice rather than his ability to learn music by rote.

 Take the First Step – Admissions Inquiry Form